How to Deal with Aggressive Dogs the Right Way

-Pay attention to your dog’s body language and react to signs of agitation as soon as you notice them.
+Pay attention to your dog’s body language and react to agitation signs as soon as you notice them.
 If your dog becomes aggressive in specific circumstances, you need to slow down and defuse the situation.

 How to Handle a Neighbor’s Aggressive Dog

-If your neighbor has an aggressive dog, there are steps you can take to keep yourself and your family safe.
+If your neighbor has an aggressive dog, you can take steps to keep yourself and your family safe.
 If your neighbor’s dog threatens to attack you, remember the following.

 - Stay calm – Shouting, running, or making other sudden movements could provoke an attack.